MikhailProg/ws-tls-inet/README.md

 The tool includes WS client, WS server, TLS client (cert and anon credentials), TLS server (cert and anon credentials), TCP client, TCP server.
 GnuTLS is used for TLS.

+Clients and servers can be chained together in one command line with a chain operator '--' to build any imaginable connection configuration.

 ## Build

 GnuTLS dev package name may be different for your distro.